Basics of Statistical Learning

 Because this book is written with a course in mind, that is actively being taught, often out of convenience the text will speak directly to the students of that course.
 Thus, be aware that any reference to a “course” are a reference to STAT 432 @ UIUC.

 Since this book is under active development you may encounter errors ranging from typos, to broken code, to poorly explained topics.
 If you do, please let us know!
-Better yet, fix the issue yourself!
-If you are familiar with R Markdown and GitHub, pull requests are highly encouraged!.
+Better yet, fix the issue yourself!22 If you are familiar with R Markdown and GitHub, pull requests are highly encouraged!.
 This process is partially automated by the edit button in the top-left corner of the html version.
-If your suggestion or fix becomes part of the book, you will be added to the list at the end of this chapter.
+If your suggestion or fix becomes part of the book, you will be added to the earlier in this chapter this chapter.
 We’ll also link to your GitHub account, or personal website upon request.
 If you’re not familiar with version control systems feel free to email the author,

-dalpiaz2 AT illinois DOT edu.
-(But also consider using this opportunity to learn a bit about version control!)
-See additional details in the Acknowledgements section below.
+dalpiaz2 AT illinois DOT edu.23 See additional details in the Acknowledgments section above.

-While development is taking place, you may see “TODO” scattered throughout the text.
+While development is taking place, you may see “TODO” items scattered throughout the text.
 These are mostly notes for internal use, but give the reader some idea of what development is still to come.
-For additional details on the development process, please see the README file on GitHub as well as the Issues page.